Cricket: Sandeep Lamichhane taken into custody on rape charges on return to Nepal

-Fugitive cricket star Sandeep Lamichhane returned to Nepal on Thursday to face rape charges nearly a month after an arrest warrant was issued.
+Cricket star Sandeep Lamichhane returned to Nepal and was immediately arrested Thursday, nearly a month after a court issued a warrant over the alleged rape of a 17-year-old girl.

-Lamichhane, who denies the charges, was immediately taken into custody, Dinesh Raj Mainali, a spokesman for Kathmandu district police, told AFP.
+Lamichhane, a poster boy for the growing popularity of cricket in Nepal, was taken into custody when he landed, Dinesh Raj Mainali, a spokesman for Kathmandu district police, told AFP.

+Wearing a white hoodie, black cap and black mask, he was swiftly escorted out of Kathmandu airport to a police van waiting outside.

 Earlier Lamichhane had posted on his Facebook page that he was returning home to fight the accusations.

-“I will fully cooperate in all stages of investigation and will fight legal battle to prove my innocence.
+“I will fully cooperate in all stages of investigation and will fight (the) legal battle to prove my innocence.
 Let the justice prevail,” Lamichhane posted.

-Lamichhane was suspended as Nepal’s cricket captain after a court in the country issued the arrest warrant on September 8.
+Lamichhane, 22, was suspended as Nepal’s cricket captain after a court in the country issued the arrest warrant on September 8.

-It followed an accusation from a 17-year-old that the 22-year-old had raped her in a Kathmandu hotel room in August.
+It followed an accusation from the 17-year-old that the cricketer had raped her in a Kathmandu hotel room in August.

-Lamichhane failed to return to Nepal from Jamaica where he was playing in the Caribbean Premier League.
+But Lamichhane failed to return to Nepal from the West Indies where he was playing in the Caribbean Premier League.

+Cricket does not enjoy the same adulation in mountainous Nepal it does elsewhere in South Asia.

-He has been a poster boy for the rise of cricket in mountainous Nepal, which gained one-day international status by the world governing body in 2018.
+But it has been growing in popularity, with Nepal given one-day international status by the world governing body in 2018.

+Lamichhane has been a major part in this rise as the most sought-after Nepali cricketer in lucrative leagues around the world.

-The leg spinner’s big break came when he was snapped up by the Delhi Capitals for the lucrative Indian Premier League in 2018.
+The leg spinner’s big break came when he was snapped up for the lucrative Indian Premier League, the world’s richest cricket tournament, in 2018.

-He has since been the most sought-after Nepali cricketer in international Twenty20 leagues.

 Lamichhane last month issued a statement on social media reiterating that the claims against him were baseless, and defended his decision not to return to Nepal.